kellerberrin/UVIS/Sphinx/Source/software/linux/linux.rst

 |

+4.   **processrawNDCfiles** - Process the raw tab delimted NDC files (package.txt and product.txt) downloaded from the NDC website.
+These are processed into a .csv file that can be uploaded into the GAE Datastore using the bulkloader tool (see **bulkloader**).

+     |action| (UVIS) $processrawNDCfiles

+|

-4.   **reldir** - Not important - changes the UVIS environment shell prompt.
-Not executed directly.
+5.   **reldir** - Not executed directly.
+Not important - changes the UVIS environment shell prompt.
      Should be replaced with a prompt script based on sed.

 |

-5.   **sphinxmake** - Generate a new version of the Sphinx html documentation from the '.rst' source files.
+6.   **sphinxmake** - Generate a new version of the Sphinx html documentation from the '.rst' source files.

      |action| (UVIS) $sphinxmake html

 |

-6.   **uploadsphinxGAE** - Upload the current local version of the Sphinx documentation to the remote GAE server.
+7.   **uploadsphinxGAE** - Upload the current local version of the Sphinx documentation to the remote GAE server.
      This documentation can be viewed on a web browser at 'http://kellerberrin-doc.appspot.com'.

      |action| (UVIS) $uploadsphinxGAE

 |

-7.   **uploadUSdrugGAE** - Upload the current local version of the US drug database to the remote GAE server.
+8.   **uploadUSdrugGAE** - Upload the current local version of the US drug database to the remote GAE server.
      This application can be viewed on a web browser at 'http://kellerberrin-drugdatabase.appspot.com'.

      |action| (UVIS) $uploadUSdrugGAE

 |

-8.   **UVIS** - Defines all the environment variables needed by the UVIS development environment.
+9.   **UVIS** - Not executed directly.
+Defines all the environment variables needed by the UVIS development environment.
+     The following 3 sub-scripts are executed in order.
+Do not modify this script for different development environments (nodify UVIS_LOCAL_ENV below).

+     1. Executes the **UVIS_LOCAL_ENV** script to set the local directory structure.

+     2. Executes the **UVIS_US_DRUG** script to set the US drug application environment variables.

+     3. Executes the **UVIS_SPHINX** script to set the Sphinx environment variables.

+|

+10.  **UVIS_SPHINX** - Not executed directly.
+Defines all the environment variables needed by the Sphinx development environment.
+     This script is run from the **UVIS** script above.
+Modify this script to modify the Sphinx environment.

+|

+11.  **UVIS_USDRUG** - Not executed directly.
+Defines all the environment variables needed by the US drug development environment.
+     This script is run from the **UVIS** script above.
+Modify this script to modify the US drug environment.

+|

+12.  **UVIS_LOCAL_ENV** - Not executed directly.
+Defines all the **local** computer environment (directories) needed by the UVIS development environment.
+This script is run from the **UVIS** script above.
-     **Important** - some of these environment variables may need to changed for each different development environment.
+     **Important** - this file must be changed for different development computers (two lines only).
 See the comments in the script.

 |

+13.  **UVIS_TURING_ENV**, **UVIS_JACOD_ENV**, etc - Not executed directly.
+One of these scripts is run from **UVIS_LOCAL_ENV** above.
+     Defines the environment variables (directories) needed by the UVIS development environment for a particular computer.
+     For example; UVIS_TURING_ENV defines the UVIS environment for the Turing (desktop) environment (approx 4-6 directories).
+     The UVIS_LOCAL_ENV script selects which of these environments is in current use.
+See the comments in the script.

+|

-9.   **workenv** - Setup the UVIS development environment.
+14.  **workenv** - Setup the UVIS development environment.
 Must be run in each terminal session '$workenv UVIS'.
      Creates a child shell, defines the UVIS environment variables and changes the prompt.
 Exit by executing '$exit' and returning to the original (parent) shell.